(2 March 1846 - 1 July 1896)

 Census/Where lived/OccupationsWilliam Wight appeared on the census of 30 Mar 1851 Maxton, ROX, SCT, in the household of Walter Wight and Helen Wight as son of Walter.13

-The census of 7 Apr 1861 showed William and Peter and their sisters Hellen, Elisabeth, Margaret, Isabella and Beatrice in the household of their parents Walter and Helen Wight at the West End Farmhouse, Maxton, Par. of Maxton, ROX, SCT, enumerated as Walter, 44 b Maxton, farmer 20 acres & carter, wife Helen 42 b Southdean.
+The census of 7 Apr 1861 showed William and Peter and their sisters Hellen, Elisabeth, Margaret, Isabella and Beatrice in the household of their parents Walter and Helen Wight at the West End Farmhouse, Maxton, Par. of Maxton, ROX, SCT, enumerated as WIGHT: Walter, 44 b Maxton, farmer 20 acres & carter, wife Helen 42 b Southdean.
 Children, all b Maxton: Elisabeth, 17, William 15 farmer's son ag lab, Helen 13, Peter 10, Margaret 8, Isabella 6, Beatrice T 4 (place detail from Harry, although he only implies this was from this census.)14,15

 William Wight appeared on the census of 1871 9 High St, Selkirk, SEL, SCT, enumerated as HATTIE: Robert 56 baker b Selkirk; wife Jessie 54 b ?Hannington?, ROX; Children: Jane 15, Mary 14, Anderson 13, all b Selkirk; Lodgers: William WIGHT 24, b Maxton, ROX, George RUTHERFORD 28 b Jedburgh, both blacksmiths.16,12